 Stuff I Learned at Joe Lstiburek’s House, Part 1

-Everything I thought I knew about combined hydronic heat and hot water systems utilizing tankless water heaters is up for debate
+Everything I thought I knew about combined hydronic heat and hot water (combo) systems utilizing tankless water heaters is up for debate

-The invitation was too cool to be real: My name was somehow on a list of “experts” who were invited to take part in a Building America Water Heater Expert Session.
+The invitation was too cool to be real: My name was somehow on a list of “experts” who were invited to take part in a Building America Water Heater Expert Session on combo systems.
 The invite noted that the session was to be the day before Joe Lstiburek’s Building Science Summer Camp, and “it is expected that the information obtained will lend itself toward the eventual production of a guide for the best practice application of combination space and domestic water heating systems for new and retrofit residential construction.”

 I noticed a heavy representation of tankless water heater manufacturers, as well as researchers and giants of the industry Gary Klein and Larry Weingarten.
 Martin Holladay was invited as designated skeptic and naysayer, a role he served vigorously.